 First-class yoghurt-drink with mango and a sprinkling of fennel seeds.

 Creamy yoghurt, salted and gently spiced with crushed cumin.

 Light lemon drink to quench the thirst.
 Made to order with fresh juice, salt, sugar and soda.

-Fizzy Bombay lemon drink.
+Fizzy lemon drink.
 “Contains no fruit” — guaranteed.
-Mostly available.
+Indian import, mostly available.
+300ml

 ‘Parsi is raspberry and raspberry is Parsi!’ according to the effervescent Mr. Kohinoor.
 300ml

-Pure water that bubbles naturally to the surface from artesian springs in Devon.
-Botalled and supplied by FRANK, a charity that donates all profits to sustainable water projects in India and other developing countries.
+Devonshire spring water, bottled in recycled glass by Frank Water, a charity that donates all profits to sustainable water projects in India and Nepal.
+750ml

 Arabica beans from a single estate in Sunticoppa, Karnataka, are bared on wood to the monsoon winds.
 A rich, aromatic coffee with very low acidity.